College of Humanities and Social Sciences

 ART 351 Sculpture II 3 credits

 This is an intermediate level course designed to stimulate and further develop interest in sculptural methods and techniques for personal expression.
 Media exploration and contemporary aesthetic issues such as environmental sculpture or installation are introduced, as students are encouraged to create and solve problems in sculpture in specific areas of the discipline.
 Learning will be assessed primarily through portfolio development and review.
-(Prerequisite: ART 251)
+(Prerequisite: ART 251 or consent of instructor; studio course)

 This course is intended to provide a survey of non-western, world art.
 It is arranged in multiple units, which will sample ethnographic art from across the world.
 Cultures from West Africa, the Near East and the Far East, indigenous cultures from the Americas and Oceanic cultures will be surveyed.
 Special emphasis is placed on relating the art to the cultural contexts from which it came.
 Influences such as religion and political histories are investigated in their relationship to the art.